 The question of how to broadcast live video isn’t just for pro live streamers anymore; it’s for local government, too!
 This article covers the 9 best practices for local government to broadcast live streaming content.

 Local government generally strives to be self-evident with its citizens.
 To get accurate information out quicker and more efficiently, live broadcasts have become popular in many local governments.
-Likewise, knowing how to stream live in local government contexts can increase community engagement.
+Likewise, knowing how to stream live video in local government contexts can increase community engagement.

 Based on our experience here at Dacast, we’ve compiled a list of 9 best practices for local governments to broadcast live streaming content.
 These best practices include: